Chapter 1: Early Humans- Prehistory

 No hominids have been found in North America- people came from Bering Strait

-Neolithic people invented agriculture and improved
+Neolithic people invented agriculture and improved their living conditions

 In Middle East- New Stone Age began about 9000 BC